KevinRoitero/how-many-crowd-workers/README.md

 # Code
 The code used to compute the set sizes is available here: https://github.com/KevinRoitero/set-size-estimation

-The code used to implement the genetic algorithm is available here: (To Appear)
+The code used to implement the genetic algorithm is available here: https://github.com/Miccighel/Crowd-Size-Gen-EA

 # Citation